eproxus/meck/README.md

 With meck you can easily mock modules in Erlang.
-You can also perform some basic validations on the mocked modules, such as making sure no unexpected exceptions occured or looking at the call history.
+You can also perform some basic validations on the mocked modules, such as making sure no unexpected exceptions occurred or looking at the call history.

 <a name='features'>